We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 While a bread machine has an initial investment that might be hard to offset by just buying loaves at the store, making your own bread at home can be a cost saver, eventually.
 The bigger advantage of a bread machine is having freshly baked bread at home with minimal effort.

-Do you need special flour for a bread machine?
+Can you use regular flour in a bread machine?

 Most bread machines use regular, all-purpose flour in their recipes, though some models do offer premixed packets that include all of the dry ingredients.
 We recommend using the default recipes that come with your bread machine to better learn how they function, and most of those recipes will ask for standard all-purpose or bread flour.